Eating with the seasons just makes sense. It’s the most delicious and healthiest way to live. Here’s a guide for eating seasonally!

 My daughter Molly and her husband recently visited for a long weekend.
-On the day they arrived, I laid out my usual late-summer spread: flatbreads, bowls and platters of tomatoes, peppers, fresh cucumber pickles, various fresh salad greens, cold steamed broccoli, accompanied by several spreads, dressings, and dips, a nice hummus, seasoned black beans, chickpeas, sliced cheeses and smoked turkey.
+On the day they arrived, I laid out an abundance of fresh foods from my garden: platters of sliced tomatoes, peppers, fresh cucumber pickles, various fresh salad greens, cold steamed broccoli, accompanied by homemade flatbreads, several spreads, dressings, and dips, a nice hummus, seasoned black beans, sliced cheeses, and smoked turkey.
 For dessert: a large platter of watermelon and cantaloupe slices.

 I thought the table, with its homegrown vegetables, fruits, and centerpiece of sunflowers, looked gorgeous, and the food especially delicious.
 So did everyone else.

-Since I had the same fresh stuff available in great abundance, I laid out pretty much the same spread later in the day which prompted daughter to say, “Are we having the same stuff again, Mom?”
+We had so much bounty that I brought out some leftovers later in the day which prompted daughter to say, “Are we having the same stuff again, Mom?”
 “Well, umm, yes we are, and it will taste just as yummy as it did before.
 Don’t you remember growing up here?”
 We all had a good chuckle.